 Oxford's core teaching is based around conversations, normally between two or three students and their tutor, who is an expert on that topic.
 We call these tutorials, and it's your chance to talk in-depth about your subject and to receive individual feedback on your work.

 As well as tutorials, depending on your course you will also have a combination of seminars, lectures, lab work and language classes each week.
-Students here not only receive a high number of contact hours with academic tutors - but this includes regular personalised contact with.
 Together, these opportunities provide the perfect environment for an outstanding education.

 Tutorials are central to teaching at Oxford.
 They offer a very rare level of personalised attention from academic experts.

 Each week I was required to complete one or two several thousand word essays, ticking off sources from the reading list as I went by.
 I was encouraged to read beyond the facts, to make my own assumptions and to prove and disprove theories.
 Another shock was that - for the first time - my opinion actually mattered.
 Rather than simply regurgitating the textbook, tutors were asking me what I thought.

 How does it work?